nourhankir/nourhankir/README.md

-# ✨ Ya Hala!
+# ✨ Marhaba!
 I’m Nour

 🧠 AI & Machine Learning Engineer | 🧩 Software Developer | 🎲 Board Game Strategist
 Still trying to understand the world — but now I do it with code.